ariebovenberg/snug/docs/tutorial.rst

 .. literalinclude:: ../tutorial/hello_query.py

-We can see from the example that a query:
+We can see from the example that a :class:`~snug.core.Query`:

 * yields :class:`Requests<snug.core.Request>`
 * recieves :class:`Responses<snug.core.Response>`